Proper Foot Placement on a Bike Pedal

 Fit

 Proper foot positioning on the pedal is easier when other bicycle fit adjustments are correct.
-Your foot's position is dictated in large part by your seat's position.
+Your foot's position is dictated in large part by your bicycle seat's position.
 Your should ensure that your seat's height, forward and aft position, and tilt are properly adjusted.
 When fit correctly, your feet should comfortably reach the pedals throughout your full range of motion.
 When adjusting seat for position, make sure to wear your normal riding shoes, which can affect fit, especially through seat height.